 There isn’t really a wrong way to assemble an iced latte, but because we’re using simple syrup, it helps to combine the espresso/coffee with the latte syrup first, before adding ice.
 This ensures the flavor is infused throughout the latte (the ideal situation here).

 So add the espresso, stir in the syrup, then add ice to a tall glass.
 Or add the milk, then the ice.
 Dealer’s choice here.

 If your espresso and syrup are still hot, add the milk before adding the ice so it cools it all down first, without diluting the drink.

 For the creamiest texture and most luxurious iced latte, I highly recommend using whole milk.
-My favorite dairy-free option is oat milk.
+My favorite dairy-free option is oat milk in lattes.